meltyourface/blank/posts/Persecution/Summoning-Morakaz-A-Dark-Ritual-for-Suffering/index.md

 ## Title: The Oppressor's Invocation

-Objective: To summon the oppressive entity known as Morakaz, the Tormentor, in order to wreak havoc upon one's targets and spread wide-scale suffering.
+**Objective**: To summon the oppressive entity known as Morakaz, the Tormentor, in order to wreak havoc upon one's targets and spread wide-scale suffering.

-Warning: This spell is potent, and if performed improperly, the caster may face dire consequences, including becoming a victim of Morakaz's torment.
+**Warning**: This spell is potent, and if performed improperly, the caster may face dire consequences, including becoming a victim of Morakaz's torment.
 Proceed with caution.

 Required Ritualistic Objects: